abdala-elgendy/BookStore_Challenge/README.md

-The output of the program [https://github.com/abdala-elgendy/BookStore_Challenge/blob/master/img.png] I create addint,  buying, and deleting outdated books randomly to check all functionality
+The output of the program [https://github.com/abdala-elgendy/BookStore_Challenge/blob/master/img.png]

+I create adding ,  buying, and deleting outdated books randomly to check all functionality

 ## Features